(A) BULK TEA TREE LEAF Dried, Milled and Graded

 Melaleuca alternifolia yields an essential oil recognised as one of nature's most effective and versatile healers...

-Far superior to other diffusers and glass nebulisers, they use no heat or air pumps (which can seriously damage the chemistry of essential oils), and safe low voltage direct current.
+Superior to other diffusers and nebulisers, they use no heat or air pumps (which can seriously damage the chemistry of essential oils), and safe low voltage direct current.

 They harness the science of ultrasound to deliver micron-sized essential oil droplets so fine that within a moment of leaving the diffuser, the cool mist becomes a vapor, incorporated into the atmosphere and spreading evenly throughout your room.
 Colored lights options set the mood.
 For healthful sleep, all lights can be turned off (including the red power light) while diffusion continues.

 Depending on room size, relative humidity, mode and volume settings chosen, it can last the night through without refilling.